 Crossing the Chasm – Geoffrey Moore

-In this book, Moore states that the fundamental issue new companies and products face when trying to cross the chasm is the fact that while early adopters are okay with incomplete features and early stage technologies in general, they will only really accept the product once it solves a current problem they face.
+In this book, Moore states that the fundamental issue new companies and products face when trying to start is the fact that while early adopters are okay with incomplete features and early stage technologies in general, they will only really accept the product once it solves a current problem they face.
 To them the product must represent a real and practical improvement to what is available – not merely promises.